Infinity Watch: Adam Warlock's first version

 An amnesic man appears on Monster Island and was taken in by the Watch despite Gamora's warnings.
-Gamora, holding the Time Gem, has visions of this man killing Adam Warlock.
+Gamora, holding the Time Gem, has visions of this man killing Warlock.
 The Watch names the man Maxam after a symbol found on his belt and he joins the Watch, despite a violent outburst against Warlock.

-The Watch also becomes involved in the events of The Infinity War and The Infinity Crusade, both stemming from the events of The Infinity Gauntlet.

-A while later Gamora leaves the team after an argument with Adam Warlock.
+Gamora leaves the team after an argument with Warlock.
 Maxam became the new Guardian of the Time Gem.
 This causes his memories to return; he is under the belief that Warlock is a danger to his homeworld.
-Under Moondragon's telepathic influence, Maxam believes that he had broken Warlock's neck and returned to his own world.

-Meanwhile, the being known as Rune steals all the Infinity Gems and took them to the Ultraverse.
-With Gamora, Maxam and the gems gone, the Watch disbands.
-Although the gems are eventually returned to the Marvel Universe, the Watch has not been fully reestablished yet; however, Adam Warlock, Gamora, and Pip were shown attempting to overthrow the Champion of the Universe's rule of the planet Skardon in the 2004–2005 She-Hulk series, and at one point recruited Drax to aid in their efforts.
+Under Moondragon's telepathic influence, Maxam believes that he had broken Warlock's neck and returns to his own world.
+Meanwhile, the being Rune steals all the Infinity Gems and took them to the Ultraverse.
+With Gamora, Maxam, and the gems gone, the Watch disbands.

 Doctor Strange's version

-At the end of the "Infinity Countdown" storyline, Doctor Strange used a magic spell to speak to the holders of the Infinity Gems and requested a parley to reform the Infinity Watch.
-He states to Adam Warlock, Black Widow's clone, Captain Marvel, Star-Lord, and Turk Barrett that they need to safeguard them from such calamities even if one of them is Thanos.
+At the end of the "Infinity Countdown" storyline, Doctor Strange uses a magic spell to speak to the holders of the Infinity Gems and requested a parley to reform the Infinity Watch.
+He states to Adam Warlock, Black Widow, Captain Marvel, Star-Lord, and Turk Barrett that they need to safeguard them from such calamities.

 Loki's version

-In order to retrieve her soul piece that was trapped in the Soulworld, Gamora using the alias of Requiem, stole the Infinity Stones from Doctor Strange's Infinity Watch, but ended being corrupted by her father's influence and the seductive power of the Infinity Stones.
-She uses the Infinity Stones, and the Soul Stone, in particular, to not only recover her missing soul but also fold the universe into itself, combining every two souls into a single being.
-This resulted in the creation of “warped” characters with Loki to be the only one who wasn't merged with another character since he was beside Requiem, nevertheless, before he was placed into this new reality afterward, he was able to lightly influence her while she was committing the act so he could dupe his own version of the Infinity Watch within the Soul World.
+In order to retrieve her soul piece from Soul World, Gamora steals the Infinity Gems (now called the Infinity Stones) from Doctor Strange's Infinity Watch, but is corrupted by Thanos's influence and the Stones.
+She uses the Stones to not only recover her missing soul but also fold the universe into itself, combining every two souls into a single being.
+This resulted in the creation of "warped" characters, with Loki to be the only one who was not affected.